 Retainers are paid to our non-employee directors on a quarterly basis in arrears.
 Our non-employee directors received an annual retainer of \$90,000.
 The Chairmen of the Audit and Compensation Committees each receive a supplemental annual retainer of \$20,000 for service as committee chairmen.
-The Chairman of the Governance Committee receives a supplemental annual retainer of \$15,000 for service as committee chairman.
+The Chairmen of the Finance and Governance Committees each receive a supplemental annual retainer of \$15,000 for service as committee chairmen.

-Fees earned or paid in 2015 are set forth in the Fees Earned or Paid in Cash column of the Director Compensation Table on page 15.
-Mr. Carroll's compensation is discussed under "Compensation Discussion and Analysis-Executive Chairman Compensation Arrangements" beginning on page 35.
+Fees earned or paid in 2016 are set forth in the Fees Earned or Paid in Cash column of the Director Compensation Table on page 17.
+Mr. Carroll's compensation is discussed under "Compensation Discussion and Analysis-Executive Chairman Compensation Arrangements" beginning on page 36.